maiermic/virtual-reality-project-linux-build-instructions/README.md

 ...
 ```

 The `else` branch in line 70 defines installation directories of the dependencies for the V2C/LRZ.
 They are different on our system.
 Hence, we need to check if we are running `cmake` on our own system.
-Therefore, I use a new cmake variable `IS_MY_LINUX_SYSTEM` (you might prefer a different variable name).
+Therefore, I use a environment variable `IS_MY_LINUX_SYSTEM` to identify my system (you might prefer a different variable name).
 Add before line 70:

 ```cmake
 elseif(IS_MY_LINUX_SYSTEM)